 Cunard installed a high quality fit out aboard Carpathia, with third class accommodation being noticeably superior to what was offered on many rival liners of a similar size.
 Carpathia boasted numerous public rooms for third class passengers, as well as meals, which were included in the fare (this wasn’t always the case on other lines at the time).

 in 1904, Carpathia’s primary route was changed to take in a Mediterranean service.
 A major internal refit saw Carpathia’s accommodation modified to accommodate 100 first class, 200 second class and an 2,250 third class.
 This is a huge figure, meaning the Carpathia carried more people than the far larger QE2!).

 Carpathia became famous when she made a late night dash to rescue up the survivors of the ill-fated Titanic.
 Titanic struck an iceberg on 14 April 1912 at 11:40pm, causing the ship to sink early in the morning of 15 April 1912.

 Realising his ship was domed – Titanic’s Master, Captain E. J. Smith – ordered the international distress signal C.Q.D to be sent on the wireless radio.
 With few responses from nearby ships, the Titanic’s radio operators also opted to send the newer S.O.S message, which wasn’t widely used at the time.

 At the same time, Carpathia’s wireless operator – Harold Cottam – was listening to messages being sent to Titanic from Cape Cod, Massachusetts, a Marconi wireless station was based.

-He send Titanic a message of “I say old man do you know there is a lot of traffic for you at Cape Cod”.
-Titanic’s response was, “We are sinking, come at once, this is CQD, old man”.
+Carpathia’s operator decided to try and alert Titanic to this backlog of messages.
+Cottam sent Titanic a message stating: “I say old man, do you know there is a lot of traffic for you at Cape Cod?”

 Image source: Simplon Post Cards